Paiyaa

-In the film, a young woman is driven from Bangalore to Mumbai by a jobless young man who must evade gangsters chasing after them, as well as confront his own violent past in the city.
-Following a lengthy pre-production phase, during which the film underwent major changes in its main cast and its technical crew, it began shooting in December 2008 at various locations throughout South India, most notably in Karnataka, Andhra Pradesh and Maharashtra.
+Following a lengthy pre-production phase, during which the film underwent major changes in its main cast and technical crew, shooting began in December 2008 at various locations throughout South India, most notably in Karnataka, Andhra Pradesh, and Maharashtra.

-Paiyaa was released on 2 April 2010 to positive reviews and was commercially successful.
-The Telugu dubbed version of the film titled Awara was released on 21 May 2010 in Andhra Pradesh and received positive response.
-The film was remade in Bengali in 2012 as Jaaneman, starring Soham Chakraborty and Koel Mallick, and in Kannada in 2014 as Ajith, with Chiranjeevi Sarja playing the male lead.
+Paiyaa was released on 2 April 2010 to positive reviews from critics and became a huge box office success.
+The Telugu version titled Awara was released on 21 May 2010.
+The film was remade in Bengali as Jaaneman and in Kannada as Ajith.